 I grew up with horses.
 My father started a fox hunting club.
 My mother taught dressage to beginning riders, her most remarkable student being Mike Matz, a fellow Pony Clubber who went on to become an olympic equestrian.
 My first — and only horse — was Popcorn, a fast and slightly crazed Appaloosa whose marbled eyes kept searching for low-hanging branches to knock me off.
 I still remember the day my mother opened the gate and let me ride cross country on my own.
 Just me and my horse and the wide open fields.
 We flew over freshly cut alfalfa, sailed over jumps in the pine woods, galloped through a walnut orchard that today is a subdivision.
 I stayed on and came home a few inches taller.

-One by one our horses were sold, including Popcorn.
+Eventually, all one our horses were sold, including Popcorn.
 Our well-worn riding tack — saddles, bridles, boots and caps — collected mildew in the basement.
 I never touched them again until we sold the house after my mother died at age 65.

-Buying White Sox for my daughter Avery was a second chance, a long-awaited opportunity to rewrite the script.
+Buying White Sox for our daughter Avery was a second chance, a long-awaited opportunity to rewrite the script.
 She would learn to ride and I would be her teacher.
 Heck, I might even get back on a horse myself.
 The big difference this time was I didn’t have my mother’s knowledge and patience.
-And White Socks was not the calm, older gelding she had relied on to teach young children.
+And White Socks was not the calm, older gelding Mom had relied on to teach young children.
 White Socks had been trained as a draft horse, pulling carts and wagons for special events.
-She loved to trot down an asphalt road but put a saddle on her and she became a trickster with a twitching tail and pinned back ears.
+She loved to trot down an asphalt road, but put a saddle on her and she became a trickster with a twitching tail and pinned back ears.
 I lost count of the ambitious, confident riders who took up our offer to exercise her for free, only to quit after too many times biting the Texas dust.

-With no other horses to bond with, White Socks eventually convinced herself she was a goat and mother to the various kids who shared the barn.
+With no other horses to bond with, White Socks eventually convinced herself she was a goat and mother to various kids who shared the barn.
 Let them out of her sight and she would prance and whinny as if her brood had been kidnapped.

 That whinny is what I miss most.
 Each morning I opened the farmhouse door I was greeted with that persistent yet gentle call for food and attention.
-Annoyed as I often was to be reminded of my farmer duties so early in the morning, I was welcomed in the the evening with her soft pleading, that one constant recognition for the care-taking that is a farmer’s burden and blessing.
+Annoyed as I often was to be reminded of my farmer duties so early in the morning, I was welcomed in the evening with her soft pleading, that one constant recognition for the care-taking that is a farmer’s burden and blessing.